coffee2code/html-special-characters-helper/readme.txt

 == Hooks ==

-The plugin exposes two filters for hooking.
+The plugin exposes three filters for hooking.
 Typically, code making use of filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

 **c2c_html_special_characters (filter)**